kubesphere/website/content/en/docs/upgrade/Air-Gapped-Upgrade-with-KubeKey.md

 {{</ notice >}}

-#### Edit the Configuration File
+#### Edit the configuration file

-  Edit the generated configuration file `config-sample.yaml`.
-Here is [an example for your reference](https://github.com/kubesphere/kubekey/blob/master/docs/config-example.md)
+Edit the configuration file `config-sample.yaml`.
+Here is [an example for your reference](https://github.com/kubesphere/kubekey/blob/master/docs/config-example.md).

    {{< notice warning >}}

 For air-gapped installation, you must specify `privateRegistry`, which is `dockerhub.kubekey.local` in this example.

    {{</ notice >}}

-   Set the `hosts` of your `config-sample.yaml` file:
+ Set `hosts` of your `config-sample.yaml` file:

 ```yaml
   hosts: